ThirdPartyNinjas/UnityTools/docs/README.md

 	}
 ```

-For a more concrete example usage, see the [PrefabPool tool](../PrefabPool/README.md)
+For a more concrete example usage, see [PrefabPool](../PrefabPool/README.md).